-Three Things To Do Before Picking a Window Treatment
+Three Things to Do Before Picking a Window Treatment

-by Charlie Brown on Sep 14, 2013
+by Guest on Sep 14, 2013

 The window treatments in your home are the pieces that tie all of the other pieces in the room together.
-When you have multiple colors or patterns in the rugs and furniture, the window treatments is where they will all be matched and made into a comprehensive room.
+When you have multiple colors or patterns in the rugs and furniture, the window treatments are where they will all be matched and made into a comprehensive room.
 For this reason, you need to take your time with your window treatments and make sure that everything is in order or else the room will not look the way that you want it to.
 If you take these three steps, your window treatments will be the capstone of the room that you are looking for.

 Understand The Design

 The first thing that you must consider is how the room is going to be designed and what kind of feel you want the room to have.
 If you are a casual family and plan to have a lot of children come over or have large gatherings, your best choice is to use a set of simple curtains.
 Curtains are designed for casual use, and you can get them made out of any fabric that you want, so there are virtually no limits on the design.
 If you are planning to have a more formal room for adults, your best choice is a set of drapes.
 Drapes tend to be heavier and darker than curtains, lending to a more formal feel to the room.

 The window treatments should be the last thing that you put into your room because there are so many options when it comes to choosing the color.
 First make certain that you are happy with the more costly items, such as furniture and decorations, and then you will have some idea of what color you want your window treatments to be.
 Remember, the window treatments should tie the room together, so you should be on the lookout for window treatments that either complement the other colors in the room’s palette, or you can choose to go with window treatments that have a counter color to the rest of the room.
 In either case, by waiting until you have the rest of the room designed, your window treatments will have more of an impact on the rest of the room.